rairaghul/sample-netcoreiis/README.md

 3. You can then build and publish your application.
 4. In order to create an Apprenda archive, package the contents of the `bin\Debug\netcoreapp2.0\publish` directory into the root portion of your archive (under interfaces) and zip up the contents.
 For more information on manually building an archive, please refer to: http://docs.apprenda.com/7-0/creating-app-archives
+5. Once you launch the application, navigate to *URL/api/values*

 An archive is provided as part of this repository.